 N-gram language models.
 Entropy, cross-entropy, perplexity.
-Edit distance.
-Spelling correction and text normalization.
-Bag of word text representations.
+Spelling correction.
+Bag-of-word text representations.
 Feature selection and extraction.
 Text classification with k nearest neighbors and Naive Bayes.
-Word embeddings with PMI scores.
-Word and text clustering with k-means.
-Linear and logistic regression, stochastic gradient descent.
-Lexicon-based features, constructing and using sentiment lexica.
-Perceptrons, Multi-Layer Perceptrons, backpropagation, for text classification, text regression, and sequence labelling with sliding windows.
-Pre-training word embeddings, Word2Vec, FastText.
+Clustering words and texts with k-means.
+Logistic regression, stochastic gradient descent, multi-layer Perceptrons, backpropagation for text classification.
+Pre-trained word embeddings, Word2Vec, FastText.
 Recurrent neural networks (RNNs), GRU and LSTM cells, RNNs with self-attention, bidirectional, stacked, hierarchical RNNs and applications to language models, text classification and sequence labeling.
-Sequence-to-sequence RNN models with attention, machine translation.
-Universal sentence encoders.
-Pretraining language models, context-aware embeddings, ELMo.
-Convolutional neural networks (CNNs) and applications in NLP.
-Query-key-value attention, multi-head attention, Transformers, BERT.
-Grammars, parse trees, transition-based and graph-based dependency parsing with deep learning.
-Relation extraction with deep learning.
-Joint parsing and relation extraction.
-Question answering for document collections.
+Sequence-to-sequence RNN models, machine translation.
+Pre-trained RNN language models, ELMo.
+Convolutional neural networks and applications to text processing.
+Transformers, BERT, BART, T5 and their use in text classification, sequence labeling, sequence-to-sequence tasks.
+Syntactic dependency parsing and relation extraction with deep learning models.
+Question answering systems for document collections.
+Dialogue systems.

 There is no required textbook.
 Extensive notes in the form of slides are provided.